SantoshCode/santoshcode/README.md

 ### Hi there, This is Santosh Subedi - AKA SantoshCode

-## I'm a ✨Full Stack Engineer[beta]✨
+## I'm a ✨Full Stack Developer✨
-- 🔭 I’m currently working as a Full Stack Developer!
+- 🔭 I’m currently working as a Full Stack Developer at Buregon
 - 🌱 I’m currently learning AI for production
 - ⚡ Fun fact: I love to watch thriller movies/series!